FAQ Internet workstations

 If you want to use a mail client (Thunderbird is recommended), you must first set up your student mail account (as you probably did at home on your private notebook).

-Primarily the most important Open Source applications for Mail/News, WWW, IRC/ICQ, Office, Graphics, Science, Multimedia, as well as Software Development are available, see also here.
+Primarily the most important Open Source applications for Mail, WWW, Office, Graphics, Science, Multimedia, as well as Software Development are available, see software of the workstations.
 A complete list by categories can be found in the start menu (button at the bottom left of the taskbar).
-Microsoft Office via Citrix under Linux is currently not available.

 You can store your personal data on a removable medium (e.g. USB stick) or in your home directory.
 In reality, this is not located on the local PC but directly in a separate directory called "LIZNG" in your home directory on the student server.
 The directory "My Documents" is on the same level and is only linked to the directory "LIZNG".
 If you always store your personal data there, they will also be visible in future LIZ system versions.